influxdata/docs-v2/content/v2.0/collect-data/scrape-data/_index.md

 InfluxDB scrapers collect data from specified targets at regular intervals, then write the scraped data to an InfluxDB bucket.
-Scrapers can collect data from any HTTP/S-accessible endpoints that provide data in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+Scrapers can collect data from any HTTP(S)-accessible endpoint that provides data in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/).

 The following articles provide information about creating and managing InfluxDB data scrapers: